PeWuDev/SyncthingWeb/README.md

 | ------------ |:--------------------------------------------:| --------------:|
 | --port, -p   | Port number for listening of built-in server | 8385           |

+**Attention!**
+Remember to allow app to access read permission to syncthing config file and directory with files.
+Otherwise strange errors may occur (not handled yet :-))

 ### Database providers
 Currently, there are two databse providers:
 - MSSQL Server